From length-preserving pushouts of graphs to one-surjective pullbacks of graph algebras: Graph algebras as contravariant functors

-Let $KA$ denote the category of algebras over $k$ together with algebra homomorphisms and let $UKA$ denote the category of unital algebras over $k$ together with unital algebra homomorphisms. \begin{proposition} The assignment
+Let $\mathrm{KA}$ denote the category of algebras over $k$ together with algebra homomorphisms, and let $\mathrm{UKA}$ denote the category of unital algebras over $k$ together with unital algebra homomorphisms. \begin{lemma} The assignment

 where $f\colon FP(E)\to FP(F)$ is the map induced by $(f^0,f^1)$, defines a contravariant functor.
-Furthermore, the same assignment restricted to the subcategory given by graphs with finitely many vertices yields a contravariant functor to the category~$UKA$. \end{proposition} \begin{proof} If $ f\colon FP(E)\to FP(F)$ is finite-to-one, then the sum in \eqref{sum} is well defined.
+Furthermore, the same assignment restricted to the subcategory given by graphs with finitely many vertices yields a contravariant functor to the category~$\mathrm{UKA}$. \end{lemma} \begin{proof} Since $f:FP(E)\to FP(F)$ is finite to one, the sum in \eqref{sum} is well defined.
 Furthermore, for any $r\in FP(E)$ and $p\in FP(F)$, we have:

 Hence, $f^*$ is the pullback linear map

 The contravariance is obvious because $(f\circ g)^*=g^*\circ f^*$.

 To check that it is an algebra homomorphism, using the fact that $f$ preserves the length of paths, we compute: